 Organic Red Quinoa

 An ancient Andean staple, quinoa is classed as a whole grain, though botanically it's actually a seed.
 It's chock-full of protein and iron, is gluten-free, and has become increasingly popular over the last few years on restaurant menus and as a specialty-food ingredient.
-The tiny seeds cook up fluffy and light, and serve as a great canvas for a wide array of flavors, as in this Greek Quinoa Salad.Continue to 5 of 5 below.
+The tiny seeds cook up fluffy and light, and serve as a great canvas for a wide array of flavors, as in a Greek quinoa salad.Continue to 5 of 5 below.

 05 of 05

 Vanilla Cake & Baking Mix

 Worlds better than standard supermarket mixes, (and without the sketchy ingredients found in them), this vanilla cake is one of my pantry staples in case unexpected guests drop by.
 It's flecked with vanilla bean and has a nice crumb, so people always assume it's homemade.
 It's a huge time-saver, and it's versatile — serve it plain, with fruit, topped with a homemade berry sauce, or sliced into layers, filled and frosted — the possibilities are endless.
 It's also far cheaper than other upscale baking mixes.